anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 * **SERVICES ACCESS CONTROLS** - Protects platform services from any platform access
 * **BACK-END ACCESS CONTROLS** - Data Centre Operations access to the platform, and subsequently, workloads.
 Typically stronger authentication requirements such as (Two-Factor Authentication) 2FA, and using technologies such as Role-Based Access Control (RBAC) and encryption.
 Application Programming Interface (API) gateways may be required for automated/script-driven processes.
 * **FRONT-END ACCESS CONTROLS** - Protects the platform from malicious carriage network access, and provides connectivity for specific workloads to specific carriage networks.
 Carriage networks being those that are provided as public networks and operated by carriers, and in this case with interfaces that are usually sub, or virtual networks.
-* **TENANT ACCESS CONTROLS** - Provides apropriate tenant access controls to specific platform services, and tenant workloads - including Role-Based Access Control (RBAC), authentication controls as approriate for the access arrangement, and Application Programming Interface (API) gateways for automated/script-driven processes.
+* **TENANT ACCESS CONTROLS** - Provides appropriate tenant access controls to specific platform services, and tenant workloads - including Role-Based Access Control (RBAC), authentication controls as approriate for the access arrangement, and Application Programming Interface (API) gateways for automated/script-driven processes.

 <a name="7.4.1.2"></a>
 #### 7.4.1.2 The following general security requirements apply to the Cloud Infrastructure